kyungjae-lee/engineers-notebook/operating-systems/paging.md

-* Along with the page tables, the OS also maintains a single free-frame list of all the frames in main memory that are currently unoccupied and available for pages.
+* Along with the page tables, the OS also maintains a list of all the unoccupied frames in main memory that are available for pages.
+* Unlike segmentation, paging is **invisible** to the programmer.

-### Page Table
+### Address Translation & Page Tables

-* Maintained by the OS for each process.
+* Page tables are maintained by the OS for each process.

-* Contains the frame location for each page in the process.
+* A page table contains the frame location for each page in the process.
 (Each entry: Page#-to-Frame# mapping)

 * With paging, logical-to-physical address translation is still done by processor hardware.
 So, the processor must know how to access the page table of the current process.